ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v36.md

 {{site.data.keyword.cloud_notm}} invests significantly in data center infrastructure.
 These investments include rolling out newer data centers and multizone regions (MZRs) designed to deliver a more resilient architecture with higher levels of network throughput and redundancy.

 Part of this modernization strategy is to close older data centers that are unsuitable for upgrading.
 As this transition approaches, help is available to assist you in your migration to modern data centers.
-For more information, see [Migrating resources to a different data center](/docs/account?topic=account-migrate-data-center).

 ## Updates for VMware vCenter Server instances
 {: #relnotes_v36-vcs}